Tools You Need to Run a Remote Business Successfully

 Team management:

-The reporting features give managers insight into who’s doing well with their tasks, who needs help completing theirs quickly enough before deadlines pass by, etcetera.”
+The reporting features give managers insight into who’s doing well with their tasks, who needs help completing theirs quickly enough before deadlines pass, etcetera.

 HelloSign eSignature for getting contracts signed

 If you’re looking for a way to get contracts signed and signed quickly, eSignature is an excellent solution.
-It’s an online tool that allows people to sign documents from their computer or phone without having to print out the copy in question.
+It’s an online tool that allows people to sign documents from their computer or phone without printing a copy.
 This approach enables users to save trees and time: no more printing out pages upon documents so that someone can sign them!

 Calendly for scheduling meetings

-Calendly is a tool for scheduling meetings via email.
+Calendly is an email tool for scheduling meetings.
 Instead of coordinating with your team members and clients when you’re available, Calendly allows you to set up automatic meeting times based on each person’s availability.
 It integrates with other tools like Google Calendar and Trello to sync your schedule across all your devices.

 Zapier is a tool that automates tasks between apps.
 It can automate processes between apps, like automatically sharing the latest blog post on Facebook or creating new leads in Salesforce based on email activity.